Passion fruit vs. Pomegranate — Health Impact and Nutrition Comparison

-Passion fruit and Pomegranate are not animal food products.
+Passion fruit and Pomegranates are not animal food products.
 Hence, they are not supposed to contain much protein.
 Still, Passion fruit is higher in proteins than Pomegranate, but this difference is insignificant.

 The two fruits are rich in different vitamins.